nanoframework/nanoframework.github.io/content/reference-targets/esp32.md

 # Espressif ESP32 Series

-There are 2 main images:
+These are the main images:

+- ESP32_REV1 that _fits_ all ESP32 boards carrying an ESP32 chip with PSRAM support, like the ESP32-DevKitC, ESP32-WROOM and ESP32-WROVER.
+You can check the non-exhaustive module and chip list [here](https://products.espressif.com/#/product-selector?names=&filter={%22Products%22:[%22Module%22,%22SoC%22],%22Series%22:[%22ESP32%22]}).
+- ESP_WROVER_KIT specific for the ESP WROVER KIT.
+This one includes the UI features and driver for the ILI9341.
-- One that _fits_ all ESP32 boards carrying an ESP32-REV3 module, like the ESP32-DevKitC.
+- ESP32_PICO that _fits_ all ESP32 boards carrying an ESP32 without PSRAM, like the ESP32_PICO and M5Stack ATOM.
+You can check the non-exhaustive module and chip list [here](https://products.espressif.com/#/product-selector?names=&filter={%22Products%22:[%22Module%22,%22SoC%22],%22Series%22:[%22ESP32%22]}).
-- One that _fits_ all ESP32 boards carrying an ESP32-REV3 module.
-The REV3 modules are recent ones.
+- ESP32_REV3 that _fits_ all ESP32 boards carrying an ESP32 chip **revision 3** with PSRAM support.
+You can check the non-exhaustive module and chip list [here](https://products.espressif.com/#/product-selector?names=&filter={%22Products%22:[%22Module%22,%22SoC%22],%22Series%22:[%22ESP32%22]}).

+> NOTE: Revision 3 chips are the most recent ones. (nanoff reports the revision of the chip right after connecting to the device).
+An image built for revision 1 wil run perfectly on a revision 3 chip.
+The other way around won't work.

 Al other images are built out of those 2 core images.
 Variants then exist with or without BLE, with or without screens.